rezabojnordi/kubernetes_ansible/README.md

-This project help you to deploy Kubernetes on Linux without loadbalancer on cloud platforms.
+This project helps you to deploy Kubernetes on Linux without a load balancer on cloud platforms.

 <img src="./img/ionos.png"/>